elainees-devs/alx-backend-python/0x03-Unittests_and_integration_tests/README.md

----

-# Unit Tests for `utils` Module
+# Unit Tests for `utils` and `client` Modules

 ## Description

-This repository contains unit tests for utility functions found in the `utils` module.
-These tests validate the behavior of nested dictionary access and HTTP JSON fetching functions.
+This repository contains unit tests for utility functions in the `utils` module and the `GithubOrgClient` class in the `client` module.
+These tests validate nested dictionary access, HTTP JSON fetching, and GitHub organization data handling with license filtering.

 ---

+## ✅ `access_nested_map`

 ## ✅ `access_nested_map`